eduMFA/eduMFA/doc/audit/index.rst

 .. note:: The keys "user", "action"... correspond to the column names of the audit table.
-   You can use any column name here like "date", "action", "action_detail", "success", "serial", "administrator", "user", "realm"... for a complete list, see the model definition here: :class:`privacyidea.models.Audit`.
+   You can use any column name here like "date", "action", "action_detail", "success", "serial", "administrator", "user", "realm"... for a complete list, see the model definition here: :class:`edumfa.models.Audit`.
    You may use Python regular expressions for matching.

 You can then add a call like::

-   pi-manage rotate_audit --config /etc/privacyidea/audit.yaml
+   edumfa-manage rotate_audit --config /etc/edumfa/audit.yaml

 in your crontab.